webmagic-io/docs/en/posts/ch4-basic-page-processor/xsoup.md

 [Xsoup](https://github.com/code4craft/xsoup) is based Jsoup I developed an XPath parser.

 Before using the parser WebMagic [HtmlCleaner](http://htmlcleaner.sourceforge.net/), there are some problems during use.
 The main problem is XPath error position is not accurate, and it is not reasonable code structure, it is difficult to customize.
-I finally realized Xsoup, making it necessary to develop more in line with reptiles.
+I finally realized Xsoup, making it necessary to develop more in line with crawlers.
 It is gratifying, tested, Xsoup performance than HtmlCleaner faster than doubled.

-Xsoup development up to now, has been supported reptile common syntax, the following are some of them have supported syntax table:
+Xsoup development up to now, has been supported crawler common syntax, the following are some of them have supported syntax table:

 <table>
     <tr>